-Last year we were honored to present the inaugural Haitham Zamzam Al Hammadi Medal of International Friendship to Elif Narbay.
+In 2018 we were honored to present the inaugural Haitham Zamzam Al Hammadi Medal of International Friendship to Elif Narbay.
 Elif submitted a 1,000 word essay and was shortlisted for the rigorous interview process.

 The Haitham Zamzam Al Hammadi Medal of International Friendship is open to all students in Grade 11 (Junior).
 The submittal usually happens in April of each academic year, led by the High School Principals.

 To be considered for the Award, the student must complete two steps: